Rail signaller

-This article deals with rail traffic controllers in Great Britain and Ireland; for similar functions in other jurisdictions, see Train dispatcher.

 A signalman or signaller is an employee of a railway transport network who operates the points and signals from a signal box in order to control the movement of trains.

 History

-The first signalmen, originally called Railway Policemen (leading to the nickname of 'Bobby'), were employed in the early 19th century and used flags to communicate with each other and train drivers, (This is not so.
-"Bobby" was a nickname which came from Sir Robert Peel who introduced an Act of Parliament in 1829, which led to the creation of the Metropolitan Police.
-They were also known as "Peelers".
+The first signalmen, originally called Railway Policemen (leading to the nickname of 'Bobby'), were employed in the early 19th century and used flags to communicate with each other and train drivers.
 The railways were already in existence by then and The British Transport police say that,"early railway policemen were probably sworn in as special constables under a statute passed in 1673 during the reign of Charles II.
-They were appointed to preserve law and order on the construction site of the railway patrol and protect the line control the movement of railway traffic.) and hourglasses for the purpose of Time Interval Working between stations.)
+They were appointed to preserve law and order on the construction site of the railway patrol and protect the line control of the movement of railway traffic.) and hourglasses for the purpose of Time Interval Working between stations.)

 In South Africa, a local rail signaller named Jack achieved some fame for the unique distinction of being a chacma baboon.